 - The Bedroom – from the window, John Pinney could have seen ships on the river bringing his plantation goods into Bristol.

-A small display explores John Pinney’s involvement in the sugar trade and the life of the enslaved African Pero.
+A small display explores John Pinney’s involvement in the sugar trade and the life of his enslaved valet, Pero Jones.
 To find out more about John Pinney, visit the Port Cities website.

 Find out what there is to see below stairs.